twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TADVANCEDEDITFORM** – Edit a naming field in the font.
 * **TANCHORMANAGERFRAME** and **TANCHORMANAGERFRM** (version 7.0 & above) – Manages anchors in the font if positioning data exists in the OpenType layout tables.
 * **TAUTOKERNEXFORM** (**TAUTOKERNINGFORM** in version 3.0.1 until 6.5) – Automatically add kerning pairs to the OpenType layout tables (version 7.0 & above) or legacy kerning tables (version 1.0 until 6.5) if you don't want to manually add kerning pairs to the font via the OpenType Designer.
 * **TAUTOMETRICSFORM** (version 3.0.1 & above) – Automatically generate metrics for glyphs.
-This feature is only used for proportional fonts, so in general you don't have to use it in monospaced or pixelated fonts. **Fun fact:** High-Logic uses the same optical metrics adjustment user interface in their font generator *Scanahand*.
+This feature is only for proportional fonts, so in general you don't have to use it in monospaced or pixelated fonts.
+The optical metrics adjustment user interface is used by *Scanahand* (font generator).
 * **TAUTONAMEFORM** (version 3.1.2 until 6.5) – Automatically change the naming fields of a font.
 * **TBASICEDITFORM** (**TADVANCEDNAMINGFORM** in version 3.0 until 6.5) – Edit a naming field or include additional naming fields in the font (replaced with `TFONTPROPERTIESFORM` in version 7.0 & above).
 * **TCHANGETAGFORM** (version 7.0 & above) – Changes tags in the OpenType layout tables.
 * **TCHARACTERTOGLYPHINDEXMAPPINGFORM** (version 2.0 until 6.5) – Shows a dialog to map characters to glyph indexes.
 The menu item was called **Tools: TODO!
-AutoCmap...** (invisible) in version 3.0 until 5.6 and dropped after version 6.0.
+AutoCmap...** (hidden) in version 3.0 until 5.6 and dropped after version 6.0.
 This corresponds to the `cmap` table.
 * **TCODEEDITORFORM** (version 7.0 & above) – Starts a utility to view or edit the OpenType feature code (**Code Editor** in `TOPENTYPEDESIGNERFORM`).
 * **TCODEPAGERANGEFORM** – Includes or excludes code pages to support in the font.
-This corresponds to the `ulCodePageRange` fields which makes the font usable in some programs like Microsoft Office or Sublime Text.
+This corresponds to the `ulCodePageRange` fields to make the font work in some programs like Microsoft Office or Sublime Text.
 If the font has no code page ranges set (e.g. Noto Sans and its regional variants), then Windows will show the script selection as **Other**.
 * **TCOLORFORM** (old versions) – It's not the standard Windows color selection dialog.
-* **TCOMPOSITEGLYPHPROPERTIESFORM** – Views or modifies properties for members in composite glyphs.
+* **TCOMPOSITEGLYPHPROPERTIESFORM** – Views or modifies properties for composite glyph members.
 * **TCONFIRMREPLACEDIALOG** (version 10.0 until 10.1.0.2272) – This confirmation dialog will ask you what to do when replacing.
 * **TCONVERTBITMAPTOCONTOURSFORM** – Converts bitmap images to contours or imports raster images to any glyph in the font.
 * **TDELETEFEATURELOOKUPFORM** (version 7.0 & above) – Removes features or lookups from the OpenType layout tables in the font.